maheshsabnis/MVC5_App/MVC5_App/readme.md

 				- Delete, accept a model with data to be deleted
 				- Details, accept read-only model
 				- Empty, accept a model but developer can choose HTML to design view
+			- A Strongly-Typed voiew can accept "only-one model class" at a time
+				- If a Controller wants to pass additional data to view, then the controller must use the ViewBag/ViewData
+				- ViewBag,is a dynamic object that is used to define a Key/Value pair of the additional data that controller's action method want to pass to view
+				- ViewBag, will be typed-to the ViewDataDictionary at runtime
+				- ViewBag is scopped to an action method, means once the action method completes its execution the 'Key' of the ViewBag will be removed, so make sure that if the view accepts ViewBag/ViewData, then all Action methods returning that view must be passed with ViewBag/ViewData
 		- Empty View
 			- Does not accept any data but provides facility to developer to use HTML elements and JavaScript